solana-developers/solana-cookbook/docs/th/references/programs.md

 program's instruction inside our program.
 One best example to put forth is Uniswap's `swap` functionality.
-The `UniswapV2Router` contract, calls the necessary logic to swap, and calls the `ERC20` contract's transfer function to swap from one person to another.
+The `UniswapV2Router` contract, calls the necessary logic to swap, และ calls the `ERC20` contract's transfer function to swap from one person to another.
 The same way, we สามารถ call a program's instruction to have multitude of purposes.